Roopa9401/Apex-Triggers/02-Create Opp On Account Creation/README.md

-# Account Trigger - Auto Opportunity Creation
+# 🚀 Trigger 2: Create Opportunity on Account Creation

 ## Description

 This project contains an Apex Trigger and Handler class that automatically creates an Opportunity whenever a new Account is created.